Michelle Rodriguez Says Andrew Yang Is Onto Something With UBI

 — Andrew Yang (@AndrewYang) September 27, 2019

 Yang’s campaign has gained success for its unique focus and his push behind UBI appears to be resonating with many Americans.
 Whether he will continue to see the same success remains to be seen — he is currently in sixth place with 3.3 percent support and still has a long way to go to break into the frontrunners.
 Regardless, he has experienced a steady surge in support and is set to appear in the October debate.
-In addition, he needs to gain just 3 percent or higher in one more DNC-approved poll to qualify for the November debate.
+In addition, he needs to gain just three percent or higher in one more DNC-approved poll to qualify for the November debate.

 Recently, businessman Dan Price, the CEO of Gravity Payments who provides each of his employees with a minimum salary of $70,000 at the expense of his own, praised Yang and called on his fellow Democratic presidential candidates — Bernie Sanders, Elizabeth Warren, and Pete Buttigieg — to support UBI.